noaa-ocs-modeling/CoastalApp/README.md

      TARGET="_BLANK" REL="NOREFERRER">https://github.com/noaa-ocs-modeling/CoastalApp</a>
 (binary distributions of *CoastalApp* are not currently available).

-*CoastalApp* can be downloaded using one of the following methods:
+The application can be downloaded using one of the following methods:

    * ***Clone the source code from GitHub using the command:***